SFTtech/cyberbot/PLUGINS.md

 For more information look into the file bernd/plugin.py.

+Plugins operate on a room level, meaning that each room that adds your plugin will load an own instance of your plugin's module.
+This has the consequence that the key-value store is module-instance specific and other ways of storing persistant data need to be protected from sharing between the instances (except that's the goal).

 As the bot heavily uses python's `asyncio`, most functions create coroutines which must be awaited.